kguba/Minecraft_Nametag_Headtracker/README.md

 - Can't see the nametag?
 Make sure your face is fully visible!
 - Text looking weird?
 Check if the Minecraft font file is in the right place
 - Camera not working?
 Try changing the camera index in `cv2.VideoCapture(0)`
 - Still having issues?
-Try turning it off and on again (yes, really! 😄)
+Try turning it off and on again

 ## 🎨 Behind the Scenes